Skip to content ↓

 Implementation

-As a Church of England school, we use the Guildford Diocesan guidelines for Religious Education.
-Christianity takes the central place in Religious Education lessons (70%).
+As a Church of England school, we use the new Guildford Diocesan scheme for Religious Education (commencing September 2023).
+Christianity takes the central place in Religious Education lessons (50%).
 Other faiths, especially those represented by pupils in the classroom, are always acknowledged, valued and taught in specific year groups.

-Our lessons are mainly taught in one hour weekly sessions, although each year group holds a ‘Faith Day’ once a term, where a unit of work is explored throughout the duration of the day.
+Our lessons are taught in one hour weekly sessions.
 Visitors with areas of expertise are often invited to take part in lessons and each year group visits a place of worship e.g. parish church, cathedral or mosque.

-All children from the school are involved in Harvest Festival, Christmas and Easter services at our parish church and Year 6 pupils attend the leavers’ service at Guildford Cathedral.
+All children from the school are involved in Harvest Festival and Easter service at our parish church.
+All children attend the Christmas Carol service and Year 6 pupils attend the leavers’ service at Guildford Cathedral.

-We hold an Easter or Pentecost Pause Day during the spring term, when our parish vicar will lead an assembly to start the day.
+We hold an Easter or Pentecost Pause afternoon during the spring term, when our parish vicar will lead an assembly to start the day.

-During Religious Education lessons, the children extend their knowledge of Christianity, Judaism and Islam, and are introduced to aspects of Hinduism and Buddhism.
+During Religious Education lessons, the children extend their knowledge of Christianity, and are introduced to aspects of Judaism, Sikhism, Islam, Hinduism and Buddhism, as well as Humanism.

 Lessons are taught in a lively and imaginative way through a variety of different activities including art, drama, storytelling, visitors, discussion and technology.
 Children often work in pairs or small groups for these activities.
 Lessons often include time for debate and reflection.